O-Mutt/o-mutt.github.io/_posts/mnufc/2018-4-15-Portland-Timbers-vs-Minnesota-United-FC.md

 author: Matt Erickson (ME)
 layout: post
 categories:
-  - MNUFC
+  - mnufc
-  - Auto-post
+  - auto-post
 tags:
-  - MNUFC
+  - mnufc
-  - Soccer
+  - soccer
 excerpt:
   Cristian Roldan and the defending Western Conference champion Seattle Sounders continue their search for their first win of the season as they welcome second-year side Minnesota United to CenturyLink Field.
 ---